CanDIG/CanDIGv2/README.md

 ## `.env` Environment File

 You need an `.env` file in the project root directory, which contains a set of global variables that are used as reference to the various parameters, plugins, and config options that operators can modify for testing purposes.
-There is an example `.env` file in `etc/example.env`.
+This repo contains an example `.env` file in `etc/env/example.env`.

+When deploying CanDIGv2
+using `make`, `.env` is imported by `make` and all uncommented variables are added as environment variables via `export`.

 Some of the functionality that is controlled through `.env` are: